pts/pts-quote/README.txt

   This should display a random quote with a colorful banner and a frame.
   Run it again to get a different random quote.

+How to compile and build:

+* Most users don't need to compile from source: there are many precompiled .com.orig and .exe.orig files in the pts-quote repository.
+Just copy one of the .com.orig files to quote.com or one of the .exe.orig files to quotex.exe, and run quote.com or quotex.exe on DOS or in a DOS emulator.
+* Each .pas file is a Turbo Pascal 7.0 source file, and contains compile instructions near the beginning (to create a DOS .exe program).
+To compile, you need the Turbo Pascal 7.0 compiler (tpc.exe and its data files), and you have to run it on DOS or in a DOS emulator (e.g. DOSBox).
+* Each .8 file is an assembly source file in the A86 dialect (works with A86 versions 3.22 ..
+4.05), and contains compile instructions near the beginning (to create a DOS .com program).
+To compile, you need the A86 assembler (latest version 4.05 available on http://eji.com/a86.zip ), and you have to run it on DOS or in a DOS emulator (e.g. DOSBox).
+* Each .nasm file is an assembly source file in the NASM dialect (works with NASM versions 0.98.39 ..
+2.13.02 ... and Yasm versions 1.2.0 and 1.2.0, and possibly other versions of NASM and Yasm), and contains compile instructions near the beginning (to create a DOS .com program).
+To compile, you need the NASM or Yasm assembler (both available for free as packages for Linux and macOS, and executable programs available for Windows).
+You can run these assemblers directly on modern (2022) hardware, without the need for emulation.
+However, to run the compiled DOS .com program, you need a DOS emulator (such as DOSBox, see instructions above) or a very old system running DOS.
 File format of the text file quote.txt:

 * Each line must be terminated with a CRLF (\r\n, ASCII 10 + 13).